protickr/git-notebook/readme.md

 [Reset Demystified](https://git-scm.com/book/en/v2/Git-Tools-Reset-Demystified)

 #### Restore
+Restore specified paths in the working tree with some contents from a restore source.
+If a
+path is tracked but does not exist in the restore source, it will be removed to match the
+source.

+The command can also be used to restore the content in the index with --staged, or restore
+both the working tree and the index with --staged --worktree.

+By default, the restore sources for working tree and the index are the index and HEAD
+respectively. --source could be used to specify a commit as the restore source.

 > Restores file in working tree and index
 >
 > `$ git restore --staged file1 file2 *.extension .`